akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 ::: tips
 * If you want to automate your product exports, we support the patterns `%job_label%` & `%datetime%`.
 You can combine them to create a filepath like the following: "/myfolder1/mysubfolder2/export_%job_label%_%datetime%.xlsx".
 * You can use the `Test connection settings` button to check your settings and make sure your connection is valid.
 * You can import media files with a .ZIP archive.
-Your spreadhsheet should contain a filepath column.
+Your spreadsheet should contain a filepath column.
 * If you export media files to a remote server, it will create a folder with the spreadsheet and the related media files.
 This folder won't be compressed.
 :::